- Hits: 45307

-The closing date to receive applications to have the chance to take part in the 2015 International Exchanges is 12 December 2014.
+The closing date for applications to take part in the 2015 International Exchanges is 2nd January 2015.

-If you've experienced the thrill and adventure of Sail Training in the UK and would like the opportunity to explore Sail Training in other continents, then you may be very interested in learning more about the International exchanges that take place each year between Sail Training organisations in the UK, Canada and Australia
+If you've experienced the thrill and adventure of Sail Training in the UK and would like the opportunity to explore Sail Training in other continents, then you will be interested in the International exchanges that take place each year between Sail Training organisations in the UK, Canada, Australia and New Zealand (new!)

-The voyages normally take place during the summer, dependent on school, university or work commitments.
+All the exchange voyages normally take place during the summer, dependent on school, university or work commitments.
+We work with the successfull applicants to find suitable dates.

-So, what do you have to do to be eligible for this fantastic opportunity?
+So, are you eligible for this fantastic opportunity?

 Criteria for Participation